 - Under the PDPS, the Centre proposes to cover all oilseeds for which MSP is notified.
-The difference between the MSP and actual selling/modal price will be directly paid into the farmer's bank account. - This scheme doesn't involve any physical procurement of crops as farmers are paid the difference between the MSP price and Sale/modal price on disposal in the notified market.
+The difference between the MSP and actual selling/modal price will be directly paid into the farmer's bank account. - This scheme doesn't involve any physical procurement of crops as farmers are paid the difference between the MSP price Sale/modal price on disposal in the notified market.

-PM Annadata Aay procurement Sanrakshan address issu MSP system AASHA) better return
+PM Annadata Aay procurement Sanrakshan Abhiyan(PM-AASHA)

-To plug the gaps in the procurement system, address issues in the MSP system and give better returns to the farmer
+To plug the gaps in the system. address issues in the MSP system and give better returns to the farmer

 PPSS: In the case of oilseeds, States will have the option to roll out PPSSs in select districts.
 Under this, a private player can procure crops at MSP when market prices drop below MSP and whenever authorized by the state/UT government to enter the market.
 The private player will then be compensated through a service charge up to a maximum of 15% of the MSP.
-National Agricultural Higher Education Project To attract talent and strengthen higher agricultural education in India and ICAR in providing higher quality Krishi Kalyan Abhiyan To assist and advice farmers on how to improve farming techniques and raise their incomes help of the Ministry of Rural ARYA Project To attract and empower the Youth, in particular, the rural Areas to take up various Agriculture, allied and service sector enterprises for income and gainful employment in selected districts The GOI launched ARYA - "Attracting and Retaining Youth in Agriculture" in 2015.
+National Agricultural Higher Education Project To attract talent and strengthen higher agricultural education in India and ICAR in providing higher quality Krishi Kalyan Abhiyan To assist and advice farmers on how to improve farming techniques and raise their incomes aspiration districts identified with the help of the Ministry of Rural ARYA Project To attract and empower the Youth, in particular, the rural Areas to take up various Agriculture, allied and service sector enterprises for income and gainful employment in selected districts The GOI launched ARYA - "Attracting and Retaining Youth in Agriculture" in 2015.
 It is implemented through Krishi Vigyan Kendra in one district from

-Agricultural Universities and ICAR Institutes will work as Technology Partners with KVKs In a district, 200-300 Rural youths will be selected for their skill development in entrepreneurial activities and establishment of related micro-enterprise units National Food Security Mission Increasing the production of rice, wheat, pulses, coarse cereals, and commercial crops with the help of area expansion and productivity increase in a sustainable manner crops while 100% funding by centre for cash crops.
-To make farming a remunerative economic activity by strengthening the farmer's efforts, and promoting agri-business been recently revamped as RKVY- RAFTAAR(Remunerative approaches for agriculture and allied To make the extension system farmer driven It is an umbrella scheme It envisages strengthening the extension machinery through 4 subschemes: Sub Mission on Agricultural Extension (SMAE) Sub Mission on Seed and Planting Material (SMSP) Sub Mission on Agricultural Mechanization (SMAM) Sub Mission on Plant Protection and Plant Quarantine (SMPP)
+Agricultural Universities and ICAR Institutes will work as Technology Partners with KVKs In a district, 200-300 Rural youths will be selected for their skill development in entrepreneurial activities and establishment of related micro-enterprise units wheat, pulses, coarse cereals, and commercial crops with It is a Centrally Sponsored Scheme launched with the objective to enhance the production of Rice, Wheat, Coarse Cereals, Pulses and also commercial crops (Jute, Cotton and Sugarcane).
+Funding - 50:50 by Centre & State for food crops while 100% funding by centre for cash crops.
+It was launched in 2007.
+Rashtriya Krishi Vikas Yojana- To make farming a remunerative economic activity by strengthening the farmer's efforts, and promoting agri-business been recently revamped as RKVY- RAFTAAR(Remunerative approaches for agriculture and allied • To make the extension system farmer driven It is an umbrella scheme It envisages strengthening the extension machinery through 4 subschemes: Sub Mission on Agricultural Extension (SMAE) Sub Mission on Seed and Planting Material (SMSP) Sub Mission on Agricultural Mechanization (SMAM) Sub Mission on Plant Protection and Plant Quarantine (SMPP)